opitt/dataheroafterwork/git/git_commands.md

 git remote --verbose
 ```

-- git id == object id == object name ... is a sha-1 hash, that identifies a object
+- git id == object id == object name ... is a sha-1 hash, that identifies a object (commit).
-- HEAD and main are **references** to a git object.
+- HEAD and main are **references** to a git commit object.
 Can be used instead the id.
 You can use the first 4+ characters of an id, instead the full id.
-- HEAD is normally a reference to a branchlabel, which points to the last commit - e.g. master, featureX ...
-A detached HEAD references a specific commit directly (instead a branch label).
+- **HEAD** is normally a reference to a branchlabel that points to the last commit of a branch - e.g. master, featureX ...
+- A **detached HEAD** references a specific commit directly (instead a branch label).
 So - checkout the branch with new branchlabel ... will make HEAD pointing to the label i.e. the last commit of that branch

+You can show the last n commits by specifying, how many commits you are interested in-
 ```
 git log --oneline -1
 ```